ThimbleFire/Unity2D_MMORPG_Reldawin2/README.md

 TODO
 * [ ] Inventory occupation on server

-Inventory is 8x4 and can be represented by 4 bytes, one byte for each row. likewise, there are 8 equipment pieces (excluding rings), which a byte can also represent.
+The inventory is an 8x4 grid and is represented by an integer.
+4 bytes, 1 bit each slot.
+Equipment is represented by a 16-bit ushort.

+These bytes are updated when an item is placed into the inventory, or equipment slot.

+Item db element pos is represented by a byte.
+- 2 bits represent the y-axis
+- 4 bits represent the x-axis
+- 1 bit represents whether the item is equipped

 * [ ] Item Editor